yopachara/jetpack-compose-battle-2024-qualify-round/README.md

 10. Original images for Snapshot Testing are in `/screenshot-test/src/test/snapshots/images` (do not modify).

 ## Submission
-* Submit the GitHub URL of your project and fill in your personal information here.
+* Submit the GitHub URL of your project and fill in your personal information -> [Submission form](https://forms.gle/FQesDoGdFcuLacdt7)
 * The repository can be private for peace of mind, but the judging team must be invited as **Admin**:
     * `judrummer` or `Tipatai Puthanukunkit`
     * `akexorcist` or `Akexorcist`